infosecn1nja/AD-Attack-Defense/README.md

 * [DFIR-O365RC](https://github.com/ANSSI-FR/DFIR-O365RC) - The DFIR-O365RC PowerShell module is a set of functions that allow the DFIR analyst to collect logs relevant for Office 365 Business Email Compromise investigations.
 * [AzureADIncidentResponse](https://www.powershellgallery.com/packages/AzureADIncidentResponse/4.0) - Tooling to assist in Azure AD incident response
 * [ADTimeline](https://github.com/ANSSI-FR/ADTimeline) - The ADTimeline script generates a timeline based on Active Directory replication metadata for objects considered of interest.
+* [Locksmith](https://github.com/TrimarcJake/Locksmith) - A small tool built to find and fix common misconfigurations in Active Directory Certificate Services.
+* [FalconHound](https://github.com/FalconForceTeam/FalconHound) - FalconHound is a blue team multi-tool.
+It allows you to utilize and enhance the power of BloodHound in a more automated fashion.
+It is designed to be used in conjunction with a SIEM or other log aggregation tool.

 ### Sysmon Configuration
 * [sysmon-modular](https://github.com/olafhartong/sysmon-modular) - A Sysmon configuration repository for everybody to customise